gifton/Agentic-Workflow/agentic-natural/README.md

 #### Startup MVP
 ```
-\"agentic workflow for MVP with metrics optimized for speed by small team\"
+\"agentic natural for MVP with metrics optimized for speed by small team\"
 ```
 Result: Lean process, core metrics only, rapid iteration, minimal handoffs

 #### Enterprise System
 ```
-\"agentic workflow for production microservice with checkpoints and monitoring
+\"agentic natural for production microservice with checkpoints and monitoring
 using DDD optimized for maintainability by distributed team\"
 ```
 Result: Full architectural design, extensive monitoring, async collaboration, detailed documentation

-## Why Unified?
+## Why Natural?

 1. **No Decision Paralysis** - One workflow for everything
 2. **Instant Onboarding** - New team members understand in minutes